andrasq/node-docs/promises-guide.md

         }
     }

-To convert a function returning into a promise into a function taking a callback:
+To convert a function returning a promise into a function taking a callback:

     function callbackify( promiseFunction ) {
         return function() {